theoromeo/NextPage-Parser/readme.md

 - basic - Will look for [Information Properties](#informational-properties) to find its data; if no property is defined in the node, the head properties are used.

 ### Custom view queries
-If your data is stored in a different structure, you can define your own queries using the query syntax in the `np-view` attribute.
+Custom queries enable you to exert greater control over the retrieval of view data using `CSS queries`.

+####  Local Queries
+Local queries enable you to select data within the declared node by using the > (local operator) followed by your query after the view type in the `np-view` property.

 ```html
 <article
     np-for="fender"